 Application and admission Bachelor's programs Tilburg University

 Are you interested in one of our Bachelor’s programs?
-We welcome both national and international students, and encourage you to submit an application.
-Applying for our programs is free, and can easily be done online.
-It is the best way to find out whether you are accepted for the program of your choice.
+We welcome and encourage both national and international students to submit an application.
+Applying for our programs is free of charge and can easily be done online.
+Also, submitting an application is the best way to know whether you are eligible for the program of your choice.
 This page is meant for students with a non-Dutch educational background.

 To be admitted to a Bachelor's program at Tilburg University, you will need to meet several application requirements: